Vizio: Sound bars

-SmartCast
+Vizio OS

-SmartCast is the operating system/platform that Vizio uses in all their smart TVs.
+Vizio OS, formerly known as SmartCast, is the operating system/platform that Vizio uses in all their smart TVs.
 It uses both Chromecast and Apple AirPlay.
 In June 2021 Vizio updated SmartCast with a Vizio voice feature.
 The platform allows access to a limited number of streaming apps like Apple TV+, Disney+, Hulu, Netflix and Prime Video.

 Past products

 Vizio has previously produced other products in addition to televisions and soundbars.
 In 2011, Vizio introduced the Via Tablet and Via Phone, its first tablet and mobile phone products.
 The following year, Vizio began producing laptops, creating a lineup of PC computers that came in ultrabook and notebook models.
 Also in 2012, Vizio introduced several HD Android smartphones in Asian markets, including China, and began selling the "Vizio Co-Star," a Google TV digital media player.
 In 2013, the company released the Vizio Tablet PC, its first Windows 8 tablet.
 The company stopped producing tablets and computers in 2014.